-We’re all familiar with skeleton watches, but Richard Mille’s new tourbillon timepiece is more accurately described as a skull watch, hence its name: the Tourbillon RM 052 Skull.
-The watch, which made its debut at the SIHH watch fair in January, is being released in a limited edition of 21 pieces — 15 in titanium and six unique pieces set in rose or white gold.
+We’re all familiar with skeleton watches, but this Richard Mille tourbillon timepiece is more accurately described as a skull watch, hence its name: the Tourbillon RM 052 Skull.
+The watch, which made its debut at SIHH 2012, was released in a limited edition of 21 pieces — 15 in titanium and six unique pieces set in rose or white gold.

 The watch’s signature feature, of course, is its striking, skull-shaped baseplate made of grade 5 titanium.
 However, it’s not just a clever design element but also integrated into the movement: the upper and lower “jaws” hold the ruby of the tourbillon cage, and the back of the skull is also the movement’s center bridge.
 The four bridges that connect the movement to the case are arranged in a “skull-and-crossbones” pattern inspired by flags from pirate ships.
 The baseplate and bridges (skeletonized, naturally) have been subjected to rigorous testing to ensure a high level of strength and rigidity.
 The titanium alloy used for them is also used frequently in the aerospace, automobile and aeronautical industries due to its high corrosion-resistance.